 The only exception to that rule is buying a risk assessment obviously.

 In Core Concept 1: Risk Assessment / Business Impact Analysis, and Insecurity Through Technology, I have tried to stress that technology, for technology’s sake, can actually reduce your ability to perform both security monitoring, and incident response.
 Security needs to be simple to be effective and sustainable.

-Your risk assessment will detail exactly what your security posture should be in terms of mitigation / transfer / acceptance of risk, and operational resilience, so the next step it see just how close you are to achieving those goals with your current controls.
-This will include policies and procedures, data flow and storage (business processes), applications, infrastructure and so on.
+Your risk assessment will detail exactly what your security posture should be in terms of mitigation / transfer / acceptance of risk, and operational resilience.
+The next step therefore is to see just how close you are to achieving those goals with your current controls.
+This will include policies, standards and procedures, data flow and storage (business processes), applications, infrastructure and so on.
 This is not just an IT gap analysis, this is a security and business continuity gap analysis.